 Info: There are many different areas in which you can serve, whether you like to work with the public or prefer to work behind the scenes.
 You will also have the opportunity to participate in continuing education programs about our collection and exhibits.
 New Volunteer Staff training programs are scheduled on a quarterly basis.
 Information about upcoming sessions will be posted on the website.

-Info: SC chapter of the National Audubon Society that is a nonprofit environmental organization that actively promotes awareness, appreciation and conservation of the natural environment through educational programs, field trips, conservation projects, sponsored research, volunteer and social activities.
+Info: This is a SC chapter of the National Audubon Society, a nonprofit environmental organization that actively promotes awareness, appreciation and conservation of the natural environment through educational programs, field trips, conservation projects, sponsored research, volunteer and social activities.
+The CNHS offers lectures, field trips and volunteer opportunities including Spring and Christmas Bird Counts, prescribed burns, and other land-management tasks.
+For more information consult the Activities Calendar for upcoming events.

 CHARLESTON COUNTY PARK and RECREATION COMMISSION